BioBlack Team Brings Home Award From BioDesign Challenge

 While sustainable alternatives to red, yellow, purple and blue dyes have already been developed, a sustainable black dye was yet to be created.

 “Black is the most common color,” Smith said.
 “It’s also gender neutral and not many colors are gender neutral.
 Everyone can wear black, which provides options for a diverse group of people.”

 J.R.
-Campbell, director of the Design Innovation Initiative at Kent State, said that students and faculty both experienced new challenges throughout the course, which were resolved in different ways.
+Campbell, director of the Design Innovation Initiative at Kent State, said students and faculty experienced new challenges throughout the course, which were resolved in different ways.

 “Right from the start, this course changed the way professors normally thought about their own areas of study,” Campbell said.
 “Chris Blackwood was allowing fashion students to work in his lab and conduct experiments in a way that he probably would have never naturally done with his own students in his own degree area.”

 This boundary stretching permeated all facets of the class, as Davis-Sikora advised environmental studies students in the design and construction of in-home filtration systems, and Benitez guided architecture students through the process of crafting biotextiles.

 The collaborative nature of the course also excited the students.